Archived Blog Entry

 Some Historical Considerations

-Prominent voices in the Christian tradition – e.g., Ireneus, Augustine of Hippo, Thomas Aquinas, John Calvin, Martin Luther – believed that God both foreknows all that will occur and foreordains all that will occur.
-A sovereign God causes all events, say these theologians.
+Prominent voices in the Christian tradition – e.g., Ireneus, Augustine of Hippo, John Calvin, Martin Luther – believed that God both foreknows and foreordains all that will occur.
+A sovereign God causes all events, say some theologians.

-The doctrine of predestination emerges from this set of beliefs.
-For these Christians, the idea that God alone determines all events and the idea that God foreknows all that will happen are linked.
+A particular view of predestination emerges from this set of beliefs.
+For these Christians, the idea that God alone determines all events complements the idea that God foreknows all that will happen.
 If God predestines all things, God knows exhaustively and inerrantly what will occur.

-Theologians such as James Arminius and John Wesley, however, differ in important ways from prominent Christian voices of yesteryear.
-They claim to have a stronger biblical basis for their perspective.
-They champion love as God’s “reigning” or “darling” attribute.
+Theologians such as James Arminius and John Wesley, however, differ in important ways.
+They reject the all-determining view of predestination and claim to have a stronger biblical basis for their perspective.

-By championing divine love and emphasizing human freedom, Arminius, Wesley, and their heirs reject foreordination, predestination, and unconditional election.
-God’s prevenient grace, as Wesley understood it, involves God granting freedom to others.
+By championing divine love and emphasizing human freedom, Arminius, Wesley, and their heirs reject complete foreordination, predestination, and unconditional election.
+God’s prevenient grace, as Wesley understood it, grants freedom to others.

 Wesleyans are fond of quoting the Apostle Paul, who told his readers to “work out your own salvation, with fear and trembling, for God works in you both to will and to work for his good pleasure” (Phil.
 2:12).
 This verse suggests that we have a free response to God’s empowering action.

-Although Arminius and Wesley were adamant that God did not foreordain creaturely actions, most of their writings suggest that God foreknows creaturely actions.
-One can find statements here and there implying God does not know the future exhaustively, but the majority of their writings suggest God does foreknow.[v]
+Although Arminius and Wesley were adamant that God did not exhaustively foreordain creaturely actions, most of their writings suggest God foreknows creaturely actions.
+One can find statements here and there implying God does not know the future exhaustively, but the majority of their writings suggest God foreknows.[v]

 Many Nazarene theologians following Wiley, however, did not affirm that God has exhaustive foreknowledge.
 Mildred Wynkoop was ambivalent on the issue.
 H. Ray Dunning does not take a firm stance one way or another.[vii]
 Michael Lodahl raises serious questions about exhaustive foreknowledge.